(I just posted “I’m going there: Ideas for saving on healthcare” for more suggestions on how to save.)

 This sentiment came through over and over again.
 Outside a mortgage, this is most families #1 expense – the monthly food bill.
 It’s the budget item we interact with on a daily basis and the one we have the most control over, yet the one aspect that is the most monotonousness to slash.

-During my September No Spend Pantry Challenge Month, I saved over $500 by getting super creative and using up what I had.
+During my September No Spend Pantry Challenge Month, I saved over $500 by getting super creative and using up what I had on hand.
 While this may not be the month to start with the holidays around the corner, the premise is the same.
 Start now and take this week to stay out of the grocery store.
 Use up what you have and pocket the savings in cash.
 Resist the drive through and delay eating out.
 It adds up so quickly!

 For years, we never thought twice about our home owner and car insurance policies.
 Our bills and statements came and we just paid them, no questions asked.

 Now we wonder, “What were we thinking?
 How did we let that money slip through our fingers?”